ad-freiburg/ad-blog/content/post/project-nilm.md

 author: "Rohit Kerekoppa Ramesha"
 authorAvatar:
 tags: []
-categories: []
+categories: ["non-intrusive load monitoring","machine learning", "time series forecasting"]
 image: "/img/project_nilm_ev_detection/main21.png"
-draft: false
+draft: true
 ---

 Non-intrusive load monitoring (NILM) is the process of estimating electrical consumption of individual appliances using the aggregate power reading.
-NILMTK is an open-source toolkit for comparative analysis of NILM algorithms across various datasets.
+NILMTK<a href=#ref1><sup>[1]</sup></a> is an open-source toolkit for comparative analysis of NILM algorithms across various datasets.
 The goal of this project is to use NILMTK in order to disaggregate household readings in order to detect charging events in electric vehicles in a synthetic dataset.
 <!--more-->
 *This project is the outcome of a cooperation between Fraunhofer ISE in Freiburg and the Algorithms & Data Structures Chair of the University of Freiburg.*